Speljohan/hexchat-amip/README.md

 Requirements
 -------------

-* Any version of HexChat ( http://hexchat.org/ )
+* Any version of HexChat that supports Python ( http://hexchat.org/ )
+* A music player of your choice that is supported by AMIP :)
 * AMIP for your music player ( http://amip.tools-for.net/wiki/start )
-* A music player of your choice that is supported by AMIP :)

 Configuration